 Kindergarteners are allowed to check out 1 book per week during their regular scheduled library time.

 First and Second Graders are allowed to check out 1 book per week during their regular scheduled library time.
 Students select books according to the homeroom teacher's instructions.
-I suggest that the book be an on level AR book.(at least until AR goals are met) Students are allowed to come back and swap AR books (after testing) during allotted times with teacher permission.

 Book Return Policies:

-Students are allowed to keep a book out for 1 week from the day of check-out.
+K-2 students are allowed to keep a book out for 1 week from the day of check-out.

 Students are responsible for the total cost of the book if the book is lost or returned damaged.